My works > Porcelain

 In the beginning it was a question of very simple bowls and pots, then the first decorations, with naturalistic or geometric pattern appeared, till to reach the more and more modern and elaborated products.

-The Terra Cotta was employed in India and in the Far East Countries already since the
+The Terra Cotta was employed in India and in the Far East Countries already since the V th millennium B.C. and it constitutes the starting point of pottery's history.

 The evolution of the ceramic continued with the Assyrians, the Babylonians, the Egyptians, who added a coat of lead-based or tin-based paint.

-VI th - V th Century B.C. stood out for the refinement of decorations and technique.
+The Greek ceramic of VI th - V th Century B.C. stood out for the refinement of decorations and technique.

 In the same time, with someone of Italian People, as the Etruscans and the natives of Lucania first of all, but also as the Apulians, the Romans and the natives of Campania, ceramic was well-known and used every day.